Saboor-Hamedi/dev-snippet/suggestion.md

 ## 4. Immediate Roadmap (The "Big Three")

-1. **Cursor-Aware Decoration Extension**: Implement a new CodeMirror ViewPlugin that manages the "Reveal on Focus" logic.
+1. [x] **Cursor-Aware Decoration Extension**: Implement a new CodeMirror ViewPlugin that manages the "Reveal on Focus" logic.
 This is the #1 step to robustness.
-2. **Shared Parsing Engine**: Standardize on `unified.js` (`remark` + `rehype`) for every mode to ensure what you see in Live Preview is *exactly* what gets exported to PDF.
+2. [x] **Shared Parsing Engine**: Standardize on `unified.js` (`remark` + `rehype`) for every mode to ensure what you see in Live Preview is *exactly* what gets exported to PDF.
-3. **Local Asset Management**: A system to handle local images/files (attachments) within the snippet library using dedicated folder structure.
+3. [ ] **Local Asset Management**: A system to handle local images/files (attachments) within the snippet library using dedicated folder structure.

+`npm install unified remark-parse remark-rehype rehype-stringify remark-emoji remark-external-links` `npm install rehype-highlight`

 ---